-Super Therm® effectively lower temperatures inside of buildings through solar heat load blocks, leading to energy savings and less heat stress.
-When you talk about a 20-50% decrease in energy (DOE industry tested) usage that equates to a large amount of financial savings long term.
-See how you can save money with Super Therm®.
-If you’re looking for an effective and efficient solution to managing your energy savings, other running costs and improved comfort then Super Therm® is for you.
+Super Therm® effectively lower temperatures inside of buildings through solar heat load blocks, leading to energy reduction and less heat stress.
+When you talk about a 20-50% decrease in energy (DOE industry tested) usage that equates to a large amount of financial benefits long term.
+See how you can reduce expenses with Super Therm®.
+If you’re looking for an effective and efficient solution to managing your energy reduction, other running costs and improved comfort then Super Therm® is for you.

 Q: How much does Super Therm® cost?

 Super Therm® is the least expensive professional permanent solution to solar heat block challenges.
 Super Therm® will be making money for you for a long time…OR…You can use the another paint, and use it again in two years, and again in two more years, etc…OR…You can do nothing and continue to pay higher utility prices.
 If you have solar panels you’ll also be increasing the cost reduction as less energy consumption and improved performance from cooler panels means more power back to the grid for you.
 Contact us regarding prices!

 Q: Is Super Therm® for real?

 Super Therm® Insulation Cool Ceramic Coating was developed in 1989 and apart from having a very high 96.1% Total Solar Reflectance and very minimal energy transfer rate of just 0.070 W/m2/K it has the ultra rare validation of its integrity:

 - NASA: Only ceramic solar heat block coating that was developed with NASA

 - DOE: Tested and verified by the Department of Energy at 3 locations that proved it created 20-50% energy reduction

 - EPA: Tested by the EPA as safe

 - Corporations: Countless industry results globally including 9.3 million m2 in Japan